iamsaief/javascript-learn-unlearn-relearn/README.md

 <br>

-## 2. 👨‍👩‍👧‍👦 Prototypal Inheritance in JavaScript
+## 2. 👨‍👩‍👧‍👦 Prototypal Inheritance: How Objects Share Behavior Through the Prototype Chain

 JavaScript uses **prototypal inheritance** to share properties and methods between objects.
 Unlike classical inheritance in languages like Java or C++, where classes extend other classes, JavaScript objects can inherit from other objects directly.